vidu103/Food-Mayhem---A-Cloud-Kitchen-Story/README.md

 - Pivot Tables
 - Power Pivot
 - Data Cleaning using Power Query
+- Used Slicers and Filters for deeper Analysis
 - Dashboard Design and Visualization

 ## 💡 Learnings
 - Storytelling with data
 - Customer behavior analysis
 - Visual insights for business decisions

+### 🧠 Data Story